Australia’s #1 Best CV & Resume Writers & Career Consulting Experts

 7) Add a separate achievements section

-While it’s essential to list your job responsibilities, it’s your achievements that will truly set you apart from the competition.
+It’s your achievements in your resume that you will need to highlight to you apart from the competition.
 Achievements demonstrate the tangible value you’ve brought to your previous employers.
 They show that you’re not just another cog in the machine but someone who delivers results.

 As with the content on your CV, it is important that you keep achievements relevant to your target audience.
 Spruce achievements up by adding statistics, numbers, and percentages (wherever possible) and quantifying the achievement.
 Numbers have a unique ability to grab the reader’s attention and make your achievements more concrete.